US stocks rebound as traders return from Christmas holiday

 The market's sharp downturn since October intensified this month, erasing all of its 2018 gains and nudging the S&P 500 closer to its worst year since 2008.
 Stocks are also on track for their worst December since 1931, during the depths of the Great Depression.

 TECH RALLY: Technology stocks accounted for much of Monday's early bounce.
-Microsoft rose 3 percent to $96.89.
+Adobe rose 3.1 percent to $211.53.
 Payment processors Visa and Mastercard also headed higher.
-Visa added 3 percent to $125.32, while Mastercard gained 3.5 percent to $180.82.
+Visa added 2 percent to $124.17, while Mastercard gained 1.9 percent to $178.

 Advertisement

-BUYBACK BOOST: JD.com rose 1.5 percent to $20.02 after the Chinese e-commerce company's board authorized a stock buyback program of up to $1 billion.
+FINANCIALS FOUNDER: Banks and other financial stocks took some of the heaviest losses Wednesday.
+Goldman Sachs Group lost 1.6 percent to $153.81.

+HOUSE OF PAIN: Homebuilders declined after a key index of U.S. home values showed annual price growth slowed in October.
+Home price gains have been declining since early this year as would-be buyers struggle to afford homes in the face of rising mortgage rates.
+William Lyon Homes slid 4 percent to $9.91.

-OIL: Benchmark U.S. crude added 1.4 percent to $43.11 a barrel in New York.
-Brent crude, used to price international oils, gained 0.6 percent to $51.10 a barrel in London.
+OIL: Benchmark U.S. crude climbed 4 percent to $44.24 a barrel in New York.
+Brent crude, used to price international oils, gained 2.9 percent to $52.22 a barrel in London.

-BOND YIELDS: Bond prices were little changed.
-The yield on the 10-year Treasury note held steady at 2.75 percent.
+BOND YIELDS: Bond prices rose.
+The yield on the 10-year Treasury note fell to 2.74 percent from 2.75 percent late Monday.

 MARKETS OVERSEAS: Markets in Europe, Hong Kong and Australia were closed.
 South Korea's Kospi gave up 1.3 percent, while Japan's Nikkei 225 index, which plunged 5 percent on Tuesday, picked up 0.9 percent.
 Shares fell in Taiwan, Singapore and Indonesia, but rose in Thailand.